 Write Up:

-Keeping employees and the public safe is the department’s highest value.
-Controlling damage to vehicles and reducing personal injury in work zones, on right-of-way and other areas under the department’s control helps MoDOT accomplish this goal.
+Keeping employees and the public safe is the department’s highest priority.
+Controlling damage to vehicles and reducing personal injury in work zones, on right of way, and in other areas under the department’s control helps MoDOT accomplish this goal.

-Compared to 2024, there was a 10% decrease in general liability claims in the first three quarters of 2025 and a 17% decrease in the amount paid.
-Most of the claims filed against the department are attributed to pavement defects and account for 75% of all claims filed.
+Compared to 2024, there was an 8% decrease in general liability claims in 2025 and a 20% decrease in the amount paid.
+Most of the claims filed against the department are attributed to pavement defects, which account for 72% of all claims filed.

 To improve results, the department’s focus is concentrated on the most common general liability claims.
 Historically, the top five most frequent claim types are pavement defects, debris on the roadway, chip seal, mowing and striping operations.